 This is an innovative, unique way of reaching understanding within the English language.
 Despite its apparent complexity, the presentation of variety and the reclamation of hope are achieved in a very short period of time, realistically no more than 10 minutes.
 This is another very appealing aspect of the methodology which helps the students feel motivated and experience positive results that reinforce their confidence and faith in the language.

 At the end of this short trial, I always ask the student, “Have you been taught like this before?
 Is this way a new way for you?
-Are these methods, games or book methods new to you?
+Are these methods, games or books new to you?
 If so, I can give you hope.”
 In my opinion, hope, as I mentioned before, should be based on facts.
 If the student realizes that we are about to start a different process with different methods than what they have previously experienced, they can renew their sense of hope based, this time, on self-experience and reality.
 This is how I provide hope to every new student I meet.
 It is crucial, vital even, that the student leaves the lesson with a smile.
-This sign of confidence is clear proof that the student has regained hope and will be able to overcome all their difficulties.
+This sign of confidence is clear proof that the student has regained hope and will be able to overcome all of his difficulties.

 Obstacles and learning difficulties always arise in the process of mastering a second language.
-My personal aim as a developer of this new teaching and learning methodology is to help the student find their inner strength, based on their everyday learning achievements.
+My personal aim as a developer of this new teaching and learning methodology is to help the student find his inner strength, based on his everyday learning achievements.
 More than that, I aim to provide them with hope, which will enable them to face any difficulty with the belief that there is no such thing as an unachievable goal, provided they keep their hopes high.